BEagle1984/silverback/docs/guides/broker/testing.md

 // group.Consumers / group.CommittedOffsets ...
 ```

-### Create an ad-hoc producer
+### Create a Producer on-the-fly

-Sometimes you want to produce to Kafka without going through the application’s publisher (e.g. to simulate an external producer).
+Sometimes you want to produce to Kafka without going through the application’s publisher (e.g., to simulate an external producer).

 ```csharp
 var producer = Helper.GetProducer(